 Appalachian Brewing Company

 Appalachian Brewing Company is located in a three-story brick and heavy timber structure built circa 1915 in downtown Harrisburg.
 Appalachian is the first and only brewery in the state capitol.
-In addition to Harrisburg, Appalachian also has brewpubs in Gettysburg, Camp Hill, Collegeville, Lititz and Mechanicsburg.
+In addition to Harrisburg, Appalachian also has brewpubs in Gettysburg, Camp Hill, Collegeville, Lititz, Mechanicsburg, and in 2018, a Shippensburg location.
 Tour the Harrisburg Brewery for free every Saturday at 1pm and enjoy beer tastings at the end of the tour.
-The other brewpubs offershorter tours due to smaller-sized brewing systems.
+Other brewpub locations offer shorter tours due to smaller-sized brewing systems.

 Erie Brewing Company

-Erie Brewing Company has been brewing traditional-style ales and lagers for 20 years and in 1999 transitioned from a brewpub to a full-fledged microbrewery.
-The brewery’s five flagship brews and seven seasonal varieties are all handcrafted on site, where visitors can enjoy tasting the five to six beers on tap.
+Erie Brewing Company has been brewing traditional-style ales and lagers for 25 years and in 1999 transitioned from a brewpub to a full-fledged microbrewery.
+The brewery’s six flagship brews and five seasonal varieties are all handcrafted on site, where visitors can enjoy tasting the five to six beers on tap.
 Finish tasting and take a tour to see how your new favorite craft beer is made; tastings and tours are available Wednesday to Saturday.